omic/jailbreak/README.md

 ## todo
 - Write githook to prevent engineers from stupidly committing highly sensitive secrets.
 - Prompt user to reset password to help them stay extra secure.
+- Secure compression and archiving of data for more thorough extraction later.

 ## links